Iberian Wolf: Profile and Information

 Characteristics

-Compared to the C. l. lupus which has a pale, undefined stroke on its cheek that differs from the white on the throat, the C. l. signatus has a white stroke on its cheek that blends with the white on the throat and the reddish snout.
+Compared to the C. l. lupus has a pale, undefined stroke on its cheek that differs from the white on the throat, the C. l. signatus has a white stroke on its cheek that blends with the white on the throat and the reddish snout.

 The Iberian wolf is different from the common Eurasian wolf with its dark mark on the tail, white marks on the upper lips, slighter frame, and a pair of dark marks on its front legs.

-Due to the markings on its body, the subspecies name, signatus which means “marked” was given to it.
+Due to the markings on its body, the subspecies name, signatus, which means “marked,” was given to it.
 Males can weigh 66 to 110 lb (30 to 50 kg), although specimens that weighed 75 kg were found.

 Reproduction

-The gestation period lasts for 9 weeks, after which the female gives birth.
+The gestation period lasts 9 weeks, after which the female gives birth.
 The female gives birth in a den hidden among rocks or vegetation.

 A litter may contain up to 8 pups, although it is normally between 2 – 5 pups.
 In a pack, only the dominant female is allowed to reproduce.